Is my cat or dog food nutritious?

 It’s actually possible to create the same nutrient profile by combining very different ingredients.
 For example, chicken and mashed potatoes has a very similar nutrient profile to rice, beans and tofu.
 Although these are two very different meals, they’re very similar in nutrient content.

-What's important is not so much about the ingredients that go in, but the nutrients that your cat or dog gets out of these ingredients.
+What's important is not so much the ingredients that go in, but the nutrients that your cat or dog gets out of these ingredients.
 Put simply, a good nutritional profile is one that delivers what your pet needs.

 Is my dog or cat food digestible?